 Rule 3.
 Keep it TRADITIONAL

-My hope is to inspire you to create the wedding day of YOUR dreams!
-I want to give you the encouragement to say no to the trends of the times that don’t fit your personal style and the confidence to say no thank you to the family traditions you aren’t connecting with.
+My hope is to inspire you to create the timeless wedding day of YOUR dreams!
+I want to give you the encouragement to say no to the trends of the times that don’t fit your personal style.
+As well as the confidence to say no thank you to the family traditions you aren’t connecting with.
 This day is about you two and your love!
 Make it your own celebration.